gasbrieo/howto-dotnet-keycloak/README.md

   - Static analysis with SonarCloud

 - Basic .NET Project Structure
-  - Authentication using Keycloak
+  - Authentication and Authorization using Keycloak
-  - Secure API endpoints with JWT Bearer Tokens
-  - Swagger integration for testing authentication flow
+  - Swagger for testing authentication flow
   - Unit and Functional Tests

 ## Getting Started